JustSomeBrosDoingScience/SCIENCE/CS36110/MachineLearningOverview.md

 A simple (hurr) example as follows:

+*Addendum by James: Where Craig talks about 'Cost', the ML lady has been talking about 'Error Function'.

 > You want your algorithm to learn that 1+1=2 <- that right there is your whole training set.
 >
 > The size of the training set, **m**, is *1*, the vector **x** is the input, *1+1*, and your desired output, **y**, is *2*.